Tuesday, 27 April 2010

 Seeing that she was okay the officers requested that the woman attend the police station in the morning to make a statement.
 In making this statement in writing at the police station, the woman suggested that the black man in her bedroom bore a striking resemblance to the young son of the Somali family that lived next door to her.
 (I know all of these facts because I later got to read the statement that this woman gave to the police.
 During their first visit to my office, Mrs G and her son had only told their side of the story).

 Now what Mrs G said to me during that first visit was that throughout his childhood A had suffered from somnambulism.
-He had been a serial sleepwalker, but that as he reached adolescence the incidence of sleepwalking had declined significantly.
+He had been a serial sleepwalker, but that as he reached adolescence the incidence of sleepwalking had reduced significantly.
 The family had been living in London since her son was about six years old, and as a child he had received medical treatment for the condition.
 She was afraid that his sleepwalking might have resumed, although apart from this present incident, there were no recent incidents that she knew of.
 She thought her son could have been sleepwalking when he climbed out of their upstairs bathroom window in the middle of the night, and made his way on to the roof of their patio extension.
 He must have crossed over to the roof of the neighbour's kitchen extension, crawled across that roof to the neighbour's upstairs bedroom window, which was open, and climbed into the neighbour's bedroom.

 The son himself had no recollection of the incident.
 He told police that he did not remember climbing out of the bathroom window of their house.
 Mrs G said her son's bedroom was down the corridor from hers, and that she had heard nothing.
 But his bedroom was directly next to the bathroom, and going by the allegation made by the neighbour, she feared that her son might have done that which he was now accused of doing.
 I accepted the case because I thought this would be interesting.
 My client (A, the son) was due in court the next Monday morning.